March 2019 Unicorn Of The Month: Edra Soto

 An exhibition view at the Chicago Cultural Center with work by Edra Soto and Yhelena Hall.

-This months unicorn is Chicago-based interdisciplinary artist, educator, curator, co-director of the outdoor project space THE FRANKLIN, and School of The Art Institute of Chicago alumni art powerhouse Edra Soto!
+This month's unicorn is Chicago-based interdisciplinary artist, educator, curator, co-director of the outdoor project space THE FRANKLIN, and School of The Art Institute of Chicago alumni art powerhouse Edra Soto!
 She recently collaborated with artist Yhelena Hall on a major show at The Chicago Cultural center entitled "Forgotten Forms" and was recently featured in Newcity's annual Art 50 issue Chicago's Artists' Artists.

 For her exhibition at the Chicago Cultural Center, she revisits Puerto Rico’s vernacular architecture through her GRAFT installations and architectural interventions.

-"GRAFT is an ongoing project representative of vernacular architectural interventions that take the form of immersive installations and accompanying publications.
+GRAFT is an ongoing project representative of vernacular architectural interventions that take the form of immersive installations and accompanying publications.
 Citing structures known as quebrasoles and rejas found prominently in Puerto Rico, GRAFT physically interconnects this existing architecture to a site specific place while conceptually representing an imaginary transplant or migratory gesture.
 The ductile nature of this architecture, which marks domestic space, allows for the representation of multiple states of visibility and invisibility.
-These architectural elements permeated my home and urban surroundings in Puerto Rico and as a result the fractal geometry of these structures inevitably became a part of my visual lexicon."
+These architectural elements permeated her home and urban surroundings in Puerto Rico and as a result the fractal geometry of these structures inevitably became a part of her visual lexicon.

 Visitors peering through Edra Soto's work.
 Sculpture by Yhelena Hall.